 - A. ASSIGNMENT OF CASE Incidents that involve alleged conduct that posed a serious threat of physical or psychological harm, including but not limited to sexual assault/misconduct cases, may be assigned to a Serious Offenses hearing board with the following additional procedures. - 1.
-PRELIMINARY INTERVIEWING The University judicial officer will explain the University Judicial System and refer the complainant to a counselor in the Counseling and Testing Center for advice, counseling, and information on all available procedural options and alternatives, if applicable. - INVESTIGATION A University judicial officer will thoroughly investigate the alleged complaint.
-A Special Investigating Committee may be appointed by the Vice President for Student Affairs.

-- 3. NOTICE OF VIOLATION AND EXCHANGE OF INFORMATION If there is sufficient evidence to go forward, the judicial process will continue.
+PRELIMINARY INTERVIEWING The University judicial officer will explain the University Judicial System and refer the complainant to a counselor in the Counseling and Testing Center for advice, counseling, and information on all available procedural options and alternatives, if applicable. - 2.
+INVESTIGATION A University judicial officer will thoroughly investigate the alleged complaint.
+A Special Investigating Committee may be appointed by the Vice President for Student Affairs. - 3.
+NOTICE OF VIOLATION AND EXCHANGE OF INFORMATION If there is sufficient evidence to go forward, the judicial process will continue.
 The hearing will take place as soon as possible after the complainant's and accused's comments are received, but no earlier than four calendar days (excluding school holidays) after their comments are received by the University judicial officer.
 The Office of the Dean of Student Life shall notify the complainant and the accused of the date, time, and place of the pre-hearing briefing and the hearing.
-A minimum of four calendar days (excluding school holidays) prior to the hearing the complainant and the accused will deliver to the Office of the Dean of Student Life a list of those witnesses whose testimony will be presented in person (with a brief description of their expected testimony) and a copy of all documents to be submitted to the hearing board.
+A minimum of four (4) calendar days (excluding school holidays) prior to the hearing the complainant and the accused will deliver to the Office of the Dean of Student Life a list of those witnesses whose testimony will be presented in person (with a brief description of their expected testimony) and a copy of all documents to be submitted to the hearing board.
 A minimum of three calendar days (excluding school holidays) prior to the hearing, a University judicial officer will conduct a pre-hearing briefing with the complainant and the accused.
 At that time, each will receive a copy of the other's list of witness(es) to be called. - B. THE HEARING The Chair will conduct the hearing, using broad powers to conduct a full and fair hearing.
 The hearing board may call persons named in the confidential Special Investigation Report, if there is one, as well as additional witnesses, at its discretion.
 The Chair will make final decisions regarding questions of procedural issues and admissibility of evidence.
-The chair must be an SMU Law School faculty member, who has specialized training.
+The chair may be an SMU Law School faculty member, who has specialized training.
 No one may serve as chair if he/she has not completed this training.
 The chair is a nonvoting member of the board and may not participate in deliberations, except to answer questions regarding procedures, admissibility of evidence, etc. A quorum will consist of four voting board members.
-A University judicial officer must be present in the hearing and will function as the official record-keeper of the hearing, as well as a resource person for the hearing board.
 The hearing board may reconvene after their decision has been written to announce and submit their decision to the complainant and the accused.

-VI.
-SANCTIONS ESTABLISHED AND DEFINED BY UNIVERSITY JUDICIAL COUNCIL
+VI.SANCTIONS ESTABLISHED AND DEFINED BY UNIVERSITY JUDICIAL COUNCIL